emmercm/www/src/blog/_shell-command-throttling.md

 You can throttle how often a command executes by remembering its last execution time.

 Recently, I've been adding [pre-command hooks](/blog/automatically-execute-code-before-after-unix-commands) in [my dotfiles](https://github.com/emmercm/dotfiles) to update various tools before executing them.
-Some of my commonly-used tools, such as [Claude Code](https://code.claude.com/docs/en/overview), update nearly every day, or sometimes multiple times in a day.
+Many tools auto-update themselves, but many don't

 This has been working great, but I launch some of these tools many times in a day, and I don't want to pay the cost of attempting an update on every launch.
 So I wrote a Bash function that can "throttle" commands: